 We have grouped our discussion of stage IV and recurrent anal cancer together as they often utilize similar treatment approaches and usually indicate metastatic disease.
 Similar treatment avenues may also be explored in each case.
 Some doctors may refer to both stage IV and recurrent cancers as ‘advanced cancer’.
 This section also explores clinical trials and genome research

 Metastatic anal cancer is when cancer has spread from the part of the body where it started, i.e. the anus, to other parts of the body.
-This happens because the cancerous cells have travelled either through the lymph nodes or bloodstream and have begun to grow and form new tumours.
+This happens because the cancerous cells have travelled either through the lymph nodes or bloodstream and have begun to grow and form new tumors.
 Your cancer may be metastatic when you are diagnosed or it may spread after initial treatment.

-Stage IV anal cancer is when the cancer has metastasised or spread to distant lymph nodes, tissues or organs such as the lungs, liver, brain or bones.
+Stage IV anal cancer is when the cancer has metastasized or spread to distant lymph nodes, tissues or organs such as the lungs, liver, brain or bones.
 Chemotherapy is the standard treatment, although sometimes radiation is also used.

 The initial chemotherapy treatment regimen for stage IV anal cancer generally involves 5-FU and cisplatin.
 Other initial treatment approaches may include paclitaxel and/or carboplatin.
 For more detailed information on treatment for stage IV anal cancer, please see Treatment for Anal Cancer.
 For more information on side effect management, please see the Side Effects of Chemotherapy.